- The 3rd week of May every year.

 - Part of Old West Days in Jackson Hole.

-- The boy scouts gather and auction off the antlers shed ont eh Elk Refuge in the off season.
+- The boy scouts gather and auction off the antlers shed on eh Elk Refuge in the offseason.
 Proceeds go towards new arches in the town center and also to Jackson Hole Boy Scouts group.

 Overview: Every spring, thousands of elk wintering on the National Elk Refuge lose their antlers before they migrate to their summer range.
 The Boy Scouts harvest the shed antlers and auction them to bidders from around the world who make furniture, wall decorations, jewelry, and food products from them.

 When: The event takes place each year during the third weekend of May.
 Saturday is the day for the auction and antler sale.
 Sunday brings more festivities for Old West Days.
 The Elk Antler Auction will take place in mid-May.

 Where: The antler auction takes place just off the town square and the antler sale from private collectors will be lined up on a side street around the square.